A1isandr/Squircle.Avalonia/README.md

 ## Features

 - Squircles!
 - Corner Smoothing.
 You can choose smoothing you like, from `0` (no smoothing, basic rounded corners) to `1` (super smooth).
-Default value is `0.6` which is closest to IOS icons shape.
+Default value is `0.6` which is closest to iOS icons shape.
 - Preserve Smoothing.
 When setting huge corner radius and there is not enough space for rounding and smoothing, this feature might come in handy if you want more pronounced results.

   > This feature is experimental and may give unexpected results when using with high Corner Smoothing.